aeverall/seestar/README.md

 ***
 ## Isochrone Calculator <a name="isochrones"></a>

-Downloaded and extracted isochronesParsec.tar.gz from [here](https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing).
+Downloaded and extracted isoPARSEC.tar.gz from [here](https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing).

 Data for the isochrones is provided in two formats: